Aleosan: Partial inclusion to the Bangsamoro

 In 2019, Dunguan and Tapodoc were among the 63 barangays in the province which became part of the Special Geographic Area of the newly created Bangsamoro, after having the affirmative vote won to join the autonomous region in a plebiscite held on February 6.
 The two, with Lower Mingading, were among the 39 barangays in the province that unsuccessfully voted for the inclusion in the Autonomous Region in Muslim Mindanao in 2001; with Pagangan, were proposed to be part of the Bangsamoro, which replaced ARMM by virtue of Republic Act No. 11054.

 In 2023, the Bangsamoro Parliament approved the creation of eight new municipalities in the area.
 Dunguan and Tapodoc became part of municipalities of Nabalawag (Bangsamoro Autonomy Act No. 43) and Tugunan (BAA No. 47), respectively, following ratification in a plebiscite on April 13, 2024.

 Geography

 Aleosan is within the political boundary of Cotabato Province.
 It is approximately 65 km from the capital town of Amas which is barely two (2) hours ride from the seat of its municipal government.
-It is bounded on the west by Midsayap; on the north by Libungan and on the east and south by Pikit.
+It is bounded on the west by Midsayap; on the northeast by Carmen and on the east and south by its mother Municipality, Pikit.
 It is accessible to land transportation from Cotabato City traversing the municipalities of Maguindanao to Kidapawan up to Davao City, as it is located along the major transport route linking the provinces of Maguindanao, Cotabato and Davao del Sur.